Apply for this licence

 You also need to make sure that the proceedings:

 - only take place in the specified area

-- don’t have any religious content (eg music or readings)
+- do not have any religious content (for example music or readings)

 - are freely open to the public

-There may also be other specific requirements for your grant of approval (eg your council may ask you to provide space for car parking).
+There may also be other specific requirements for your grant of approval (for example your council may ask you to provide space for car parking).

-Civil marriages can’t be conducted anywhere with current or recent religious connections - eg you can’t get a grant of approval for a chapel in a stately home.
+Civil marriages cannot be conducted anywhere with current or recent religious connections - for example you cannot get a grant of approval for a chapel in a stately home.

 Civil partnerships can be conducted on religious premises approved for this purpose.
 However, any application for a grant of approval must be subject to the consent of the faith group’s governing body.